hashicorp/consul/website/source/docs/agent/services.html.md

 used for any interaction with the catalog for the service, including [anti-entropy syncs](/docs/internals/anti-entropy.html) and deregistration.

-A service can have an associated health check.
-This is a powerful feature as it allows a web balancer to gracefully remove failing nodes, a database to replace a failed secondary, etc. The health check is strongly integrated in the DNS interface as well.
-If a service is failing its health check or a node has any failing system-level check, the DNS interface will omit that node from any service query.

-The check must be of the script, HTTP, TCP or TTL type.
-If it is a script type, `args` and `interval` must be provided.
-If it is a HTTP type, `http` and `interval` must be provided.
-If it is a TCP type, `tcp` and `interval` must be provided.
-If it is a TTL type, then only `ttl` must be provided.
-The check name is automatically generated as `service:<service-id>`.
-If there are multiple service checks registered, the ID will be generated as `service:<service-id>:<num>` where `<num>` is an incrementing number starting from `1`.

--> **Note:** There is more information about [checks here](/docs/agent/checks.html).

 The `enable_tag_override` can optionally be specified to disable the anti-entropy feature for this service.
 If `enable_tag_override` is set to `TRUE` then external agents can update this service in the